What is International Stout Day?

 Drink a Guinness

 What better way to celebrate International Stout Day than with the world’s most famous stout?
-Since the early 1800s, Guinness has been making their world famous stout, and with history like that, you know they’re doing something right.
-And, while it may take years to refine the perfect pour, it only takes minutes to drink the perfect stout.
+Since the early 1800s, Guinness has been making their world famous stout.
+And while it may take years to refine the perfect pour, it only takes minutes to drink the perfect stout.

 Drink a stout sampler